-How do I safely secure the hay net for my horse?
+How to safely secure your horse’s hay net

-Hay nets can be one of the best way to provide a slow feeder system for your horse.
+- Hay nets can be one of the best ways to provide a slow feeder system for your horse.
 They are inexpensive, come in loads of colors, and even different styles.
 If you are using a slow feeder system, you will likely want to hang more than one flake at a time.
-Some hay nets can hold a days worth of hay.
+Some hay nets can hold a day’s worth of hay.

-- Style - I prefer the small opening hay nets, these allow for slower eating.
+Style – I prefer the small opening hay nets, these allow for slower eating.
 The larger openings can also accommodate a hoof and leg, which is a problem if you have the hay net on the ground.
-Smaller openings can still accomodate the tip of a horse shoe, so be sensible.
+Smaller openings can still accommodate the tip of a horseshoe, so be sensible.

 This net is secured to a bin for outside feeding.
-The bin and the net are secured to the super duty fence post so that no horse can tip it over and get tangled.
+The bin and the net are secured to the fence post so that no horse can tip it over and get tangled.

 How do you secure your horse’s hay net?